jacebrowning/gitman/docs/setup/environment.md

 # Environment Setup

-The following environment variables can be used to configure the behavior of GitMan.
+The following environment variables can be used to change the default behavior of GitMan.

 ## `GITMAN_CACHE`